advay-hani/VolkswagenCBM/README.md

 Python

 Libraries:
-Streamlit: For creating the web-based UI.
+Streamlit: For creating the web-based User Interface.
 pandas: Data handling and preprocessing.
 NumPy: Numerical computations.
 matplotlib: For plotting historical and forecasted data.